webdemon1/icr-netty/README.md

 # icr-netty
-the project contains a netty server and a netty client, I use it only for test.
+the project contains a tcp server/client, a webSocket server/client I used for test.